Surviving 9/11 was 'just the first piece of the journey'

 “One of the things that I learned,” Jimeno says, “is to never give up.”

+Unable to reach her by cell phone, Bruce Stephan dashed to a payphone and called her relatives, who told him she’d gotten out.

+Then the south tower fell, and Stephan’s fear spiked anew.
+Had Joan been caught in the collapse?
+Hours later, he finally learned that she was OK.
+(At least one other couple, elevator operators Arturo and Carmen Griffith, also survived; their story inspired a recent film, “Lovebirds of the Twin Towers.”)

-“It’s almost like you’re reborn ... to know that you’re alive and that you still have a shot at life,” says Bruce Stephan, 65.
+“My experience from the first disaster was that it’s a strangely happy moment when you know that you’ve survived,” Bruce Stephan says.
+“It’s almost like you’re reborn... to know that you’re alive and that you still have a shot at life, and here’s your chance to do something.”

+“When it happened a second time, it’s just like, ‘Oh, my God.’”

+After the earthquake, the New York City natives resolved to change their workaholic lives.
+After 9/11, they did.

-Shortly after 9/11, the couple moved to Essex, a northern New York town, and strove to balance work with other things -- church, amateur theater, gardening.
+Within two months, the couple moved to Essex, a northern New York town of roughly 700 people.
+While telecommuting and sometimes actually commuting, they made time for other things — church, a book club, amateur theater, gardening, zoning meetings, a local newsletter.
 They cherished a newfound sense of community.

 Désirée Bouchat pauses by one of the inscribed names on the 9/11 memorial: James Patrick Berger.
-She last saw him on the 101st floor of the south tower.
+She last saw him on the 101st floor of the trade center’s south tower.

 “Some days, it feels like it happened yesterday,” she says.